DarshanChandegara/EmployeeDatabase/README.md

-Instruction :-
+# Instruction :-

-comment content of waitMenu function which is in include / Helper.h file during testing Uncomment content of waitMenu function which is in include / Helper.h file during normal use
+Comment content of waitMenu function which is in include / Helper.h file during testing .

+Uncomment content of waitMenu function which is in include / Helper.h file during normal use .